tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

 **Cacheable Requests**

-* Request is configured to be cacheable
+* Request is configured to be cacheable in the Dispatcher configuration
 * Request is a plain GET request

-**Non-Cacheable Requests**
+**Non-Cacheable Requests or Responses**

 * Request that is denied caching by configuration (Path, Pattern, MIME Type)
-* Request that returns a "Dispatcher: no-cache" header
+* Responses that returns a "Dispatcher: no-cache" header
-* Request that returns a "Cache-Control: no-cache|private" header
+* Response that returns a "Cache-Control: no-cache|private" header
-* Request that returns a "Pragma: no-cache" header
+* Response that returns a "Pragma: no-cache" header
 * Request with query parameters
 * URL without extension
 * URL with a suffix that does not have an extension
-* Request that returns a status code other than 200
+* Response that returns a status code other than 200
-* POST request
+* POST Request

 ## Invalidating and Flushing the Cache

 ### Overview

 The last chapter listed a large number of exceptions, when the Dispatcher cannot cache a request.
-However, there are even more drawbacks.
-For instance, just because the Dispatcher can cache a request it does not necessarily mean that it should.
+But there are more things to consider: Just because the Dispatcher _can_ cache a request, it does not necessarily mean that it _should_.

-The point is that caching is easy.
+The point is: Caching usually is easy.
 The Dispatcher just needs to store the result of a response and return it the next time when the very same request is incoming.
 Right?
 Wrong!

-The difficult part is the invalidation or flushing of the cache.
-The Dispatcher needs to find out, when a resource has changed and needs to be rendered again.
+The difficult part is the _invalidation_ or _flushing_ of the cache.
+The Dispatcher needs to find out, when a resource has changed - and needs to be rendered again.

 This seem to be a trivial task at first glance… but it is not.
 Read further and you'll find out some tricky differences between single and simple resources and pages that are relying on a highly meshed structure of multiple resources.